 - Destructive habits prevent, slow, or reverse our progress toward our goals and priorities.

 We don’t talk much about neutral habits, but we have more of them than we have of the other kinds of habits.
 How you fold your towels, put the toilet paper on the holder, hang your shirts, and look for parking spots, along with myriad other habits, makes navigating your day easier as a whole but (typically) won’t make a huge difference at the very high level.
+As a general rule, naturally generated neutral habits tend to center on comfort, pleasure, and survival, largely because our biological wiring rewards those conditions.
 Sure, you might be able to deconstruct a handful of them to save an additional 20 or 30 minutes a day, but it’s better to focus on the constructive or destructive habits.

 Where we get tripped up with this is that we often don’t see the connection between habits and their outcomes.
 Some habits show their effects only by their absence.
 For instance, if you’ve developed constructive habits to stay hydrated, you might forget the effect that those habits are having on your mood and performance until something disrupts your daily flow and breaks your habits.

 Nor do we see how our environments and tools influence our habits.
 I call these anchors.
 Environments are the containers we do habits in, and tolls are the things that trigger certain habits.
 The hard part of exercising for many people isn’t what happens in the gym.
 Once you’re there, it’s more than just thinking you might as well do something since you’re there; the environment itself makes getting your sweat on the default option that you have to decide against.
 It’s subtler but the same thing happens when you walk into a conference room, your office, or your parents’ house.